 The dam was constructed in the early 1930s by the Village of Williamsburg as part of a local water works facility.
 The drinking water plant served approximately 2,300 residents through the late 1990s, at which time Ohio EPA began to require significant improvements to address pesticides in the water.
 Ultimately, the Village concluded that the cost of constructing a new filtration system was more than it could afford, and the decision was made to switch to Clermont County’s drinking water system.
 The Williamsburg drinking water plant was permanently closed in 2003.
 As a result, the dam no longer served a purpose.

-Public safety is another reason for removing the dam.
-The dam is a liability for the Village of Williamsburg, as people who boat, fish, or play on or near the dam unknowingly risk serious injury and even death.
-Low-head dams are often referred to as drowning machines.
+Public safety was another reason for removing the dam.
+The dam had been a liability for the Village of Williamsburg, as people who boat, fish, or play on or near the dam unknowingly risked serious injury and even death.
 Recently, Williamsburg residents dedicated a monument in memory of two young brothers who drowned in the turbulent backwaters of the dam in the mid-1970s.
-Many members of the community have voiced support for removing the dam, to avoid any potential accidents in the future.
+Many members of the community voiced support for removing the dam to avoid any potential accidents in the future.

 More than 50 dams have been removed across Ohio over the last few decades.
-Clermont SWCD assisted with a complete dam removal in Brown County in the East Fork watershed in 2014; the District is also assisting with current efforts to remove another low-head on the East Fork in downtown Batavia.
+Clermont SWCD assisted with a complete dam removal in Brown County in the East Fork watershed in 2014; the District is also working with Valley View Foundation to remove another low-head dam on the East Fork in downtown Batavia.